sumeer1/stDiff/README.md

  Summary
  -------
-stDiff is a python based deep learning model that is designed for spatial transcriptomic in silico generation and interpolation. stDiff performs this by learning via a forward noise process and neural network learning the reverse diffusion process.
+SpatialDiffusion is a python based deep learning model that is designed for spatial transcriptomic in silico generation and interpolation.
+SpatialDiffusion performs this by learning via a forward noise process and reverse diffusion process via a neural network.

-stDiff Workflow
+SpatialDiffusion Workflow
 -----------------